Table of Contents[Hide][Show]

 Babies won’t be terribly interested in anything at the Star Wars Launch Bay.
 In fact, my little one was scared of the dark theming and the characters here.
 We also weren’t able to take in a stroller.
 You might want to consider skipping this area with the baby.

 TravelingMom Tip: Just because a ride doesn’t have a height restriction, doesn’t mean it’s baby appropriate.
-Some rides do have dark or scary scenes (like The Great Movie Ride) that might cause baby to cry.
+Some rides do have dark or scary scenes that might cause baby to cry.
 If you aren’t sure if a ride is baby-friendly, ask the Cast Member at the entrance for their opinion.

 8. Don’t Forget the Baby Care Center!

 Traveling with a baby requires frequent stops for diaper changes and feedings.
 The Baby Care Centers located inside each of the Disney Parks are a heaven-sent respite.
 I’ve been inside each of the Baby Care Centers in the Disney World parks.
 The Baby Care Center offers you a quiet place for rocking or nursing.
 There are high chairs for feeding and microwaves for warming food.
 Diaper change areas are comfortable and plentiful.
 And did I mention they are air-conditioned?!